botaul/botmaster/README.md

 - Upload more than 4 media
 - Trigger words are not case-sensitive
 - Control multiple accounts [[example]](https://pastebin.com/CMfqxknA)
-- etc. see on administrator_data
+- etc. see on config

 ## Requirements